Practice unit options and information

 - RFL1 form for each non-Scottish manager

-- Annual payment of the Client Protection Fund fee for each Scottish manager (if payment for the year has not already been made). £400 fee for MNP registration in addition to
+- Annual payment of the Client Protection Fund fee for each Scottish manager (if payment for the year has not already been made).
+There is an additional fee for MNP registration in addition to the incorporation fee.
+See fee page for current rate.

 - Sample letterhead